Tom Hishon and Josh Helm

 TOM HISHON: It used to be very different in the restaurant scene: restaurants could dictate the terms of how a diner would dine, but now we live in a world where restaurants that are going to be successful, that’s reversed.
 People’s lifestyles have changed and the more flexibility you can have, the better.

-JEREMY HANSEN: Orphans Kitchen is continuing as a daytime restaurant, and will continue its daytime service, and you’ll also be focusing on opening Kingi in Britomart.
-Can you talk a bit about what you want Kingi to be like?
+JEREMY HANSEN: Orphans Kitchen is continuing as a daytime restaurant, and will continue its daytime service, and you’ll be operating kingi in Britomart.
+Can you talk a bit about what kingi is like?

 JEREMY HANSEN: Kingi, of course, is short for kingfish, the species that is a prized catch for amateur fishers.
 Why did you choose that name, and what will the restaurant be serving?